 We can remember why we have been so devoted, and we can remember that to be devoted – to anything – we have to take care of our own needs.

 Burnout isn’t a nice place to be.
-But it doesn’t have to be our landing place.
+But it doesn’t have to be the landing place.

 If you think you might be experiencing burnout, take a look at the following lists.